ldipotetjob/restfulinplay/README.md

 # Implementing Restful services in scala ecosystem with Play Framework #

-This project is a proof of concept about a basic architeture of a Play Framework multimodule project.
+This project is a proof of concept about the basic architecture of a Play Framework multi module project.

 ## What will you find here? ##